 Collections are groups of Pens, Projects, and even other Collection.
-It’s a way to organize and share Pens that have some useful or fun connection.
+It’s a way to organize and share things that have some useful or fun connection.
 For example, you might create a Collection of user interface components you’d like to implement on a particular project.
-Or a group of Pens that serve as starts for assignments in a web education class.
-Or a group of Pens that are a tribute to The Smurfs.
+Or group together things that serve as starts for assignments in a web education class.
+A Collection could be a tribute to the The Smurfs.
 Anything you want!

-You don’t have to own a Pen to put in one of your Collections.
+You don’t have to own a Pen, Project, or Collection to put in one of your Collections.
 That’s part of the fun!
-It’s your opportunity to curate content together in any way you want.
+It’s your opportunity to curate content together from anyone in any way you want.

 Creating a new Collection